Anjanaa-Lakshmi/odin-recipies/README.md

-This is a simple recipie pag made using HTML & CSS as a part of odin project
+This is a simple recipie page made using HTML & CSS as a part of odin project